andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Feasibility Assessment

 The Feasibility Assessment is a milestone document that provides a snapshot of the evolving business, solution, and management products at the end of the Feasibility phase.
 Each product should be mature enough to inform the decision on the project's feasibility.
-It may be presented as a baselined collection of products or an executive summary covering key aspects of each.
+It may be presented as a baseline collection of products or an executive summary covering key aspects of each.

 **Roles and Responsibilities:**